spacetelescope/jwst/docs/jwst/rscd/description.rst

 Because reducing the RSCD skip introduces some non-linear FET transient data back into the fit, these pixels are flagged The algorithm flags them in the PIXELDQ array as FLUX_ESTIMATED to warn the users that the flux value may be slightly biased by the RSCD effect.
-If the back-off is so severe that only one group is left valid, the algorithm records this state.
+If only one group is left valid, the algorithm records information header (more information given the table below).
 This allows the ramp_fit step to still derive a flux value (provided the user has enabled suppress_group1 = False).

 This step results in the data contained in the the first N groups being excluded from subsequent steps, such as :ref:`jump detection <jump_step>`